 Regular university courses, either residential or commuter program.

-**UCLA High School Summer Research Program (HSSEAS)
+**UCLA High School Summer Research Program (HSSEAS) (Not offered 2018)

 UCSB Summer Pre-College Programs

-*University of Pennsylvania Summer Programs for High School Students
+*University of Pennsylvania Summer High School Programs

 College courses or special programs at U. Penn – there are several options (not all in science).

 *University of Pennsylvania - Engineering Summer Academy @ Penn (ESAP)

 Lecture and lab experience in biotechnology, complex networks, computer graphics, computer science, nanotechnology, or robotics.
 3-week program.

 USC Summer Courses